RickStrahl/DotnetDesktopRuntimeInstaller/README.md

 This removes all prompts from the Console app and runs the .NET Runtime installer silently.

 ## It's a Sample Project - You need to Customize it!
 This project is meant as a sample template project that you can customize and rename or copy into your own solutions for distribution.
+It works as is in a pinch but you likely want to customize the prompts and potentially the versions used in the configuration.
+We'll try to keep up with new releases and update to the latest runtimes, but no guarantees.

 You can and probably should rename the executable to an application specific launcher name or integrate it into an existing launcher.
 For example, I have this code integrated into a `mm.exe` which is the Markdown Monster alternate launcher that otherwise forwards commands to the main executable, but performs several support tasks and added a `-runtimeinstall` command line switch to execute the code in `program.cs`.